-Jean-Claude (J.C.)
-André is a partner in Sidley’s Los Angeles office and is the West Coast head of Sidley’s national Supreme Court and Appellate Practice.
-J.C. has considerable experience with high-profile matters that address some of the most challenging legal issues, including constitutional issues, issues of statutory and regulatory interpretation, issues of first impression, affirmative government appeals and efforts to obtain and defeat en banc review and certiorari.
+JEAN-CLAUDE (J.C.)
+ANDRÉ is a partner in Sidley’s Los Angeles office and is the West Coast head of Sidley’s national Supreme Court and Appellate Practice.
+J.C. has considerable experience with high-profile matters that address some of the most challenging legal issues, including constitutional issues, issues of statutory and regulatory interpretation, jurisdictional issues, preemption, class-certification issues, sovereign immunity, and efforts to obtain and defeat discretionary appellate review.

-J.C. has been recognized (along with Sidley Supreme Court and Appellate partners Carter G. Phillips and Jeffrey T. Green) by Reuters’ The Echo Chamber as one of an “elite cadre” of the 66 “most influential” lawyers practicing before the Supreme Court between 2004 and 2012.
-Recently, the judges of the United States Court of Appeals for the Ninth Circuit selected J.C. to serve as an Appellate Lawyer Representative to the Ninth Circuit Judicial Conference – a role in which J.C. will study and propose improvements on a wide range of matters of importance to the court, including rule changes, alternative dispute resolution, and educational programs designed to aid the court and its district courts in improving the administration of justice.
-Additionally, the Los Angeles County Bar Association appointed J.C. as a member of the State Appellate Judicial Evaluation Committee, which evaluates persons whose names are submitted by the Governor for possible nomination to the California Supreme Court and the Court of Appeal, and makes recommendations on whether the candidate should be nominated.
+For his work before the U.S. Supreme Court, J.C. was recognized in 2014 (along with fellow Sidley Supreme Court and Appellate partners Carter G. Phillips, Robert N. Hochman, and Jeffrey T. Green) by Reuters’ The Echo Chamber as one of an “elite cadre” of the 66 “most influential” lawyers practicing before the Supreme Court.
+In 2017, the judges of the United States Court of Appeals for the Ninth Circuit selected J.C. to serve as an Appellate Lawyer Representative to the Ninth Circuit Judicial Conference – a role in which J.C. studies and proposes improvements on a wide range of matters of importance to the court, including rule changes, alternative dispute resolution, and educational programs designed to aid the court and its district courts in improving the administration of justice.
+And most recently, the Los Angeles County Bar Association appointed J.C. as a member of the State Appellate Judicial Evaluation Committee, which evaluates persons whose names are submitted by the Governor for possible nomination to the California Supreme Court and the Court of Appeal, and makes recommendations on whether the candidate should be nominated.

 J.C. earned his J.D. from the University of Virginia School of Law, where he was editor-in-chief of the Virginia Journal of Social Policy & the Law.
 He received an M.A. in Legal and Constitutional History and Theory from the University of Virginia Graduate College of Arts and Sciences.
 He graduated with two bachelor’s degrees from the University of California at Davis: a B.A. in International Relations and a B.S. in Agricultural and Managerial Economics.